Code-Institute-Submissions/user-centric-project-bg/README.md

     6. Copy the following code and input it into your terminal to clone this project, git clone https://github.com/gallaghb/user-centric-project-bg.git

 ## Credits
-I want to give credit to my mentor, Precious Ijege for his feedback and support on this project.

 ## Content
 The text was not sourced from any other source or website, it was devised by me